pingcap/docs/dev/reference/transactions/transaction-pessimistic.md

 To enable the pessimistic transaction mode, choose any of the following three methods that suits your needs:

-- Use the `BEGIN PESSIMISTIC;` statement to start the transaction in the pessimistic transaction mode.
+- Execute the `BEGIN PESSIMISTIC;` statement to allow the transaction to apply the pessimistic transaction mode.
 You can write it in comment style as `BEGIN /*!90000 PESSIMISTIC */;` to make it compatible with the MySQL syntax.

-- Execute the `set @@tidb_txn_mode = 'pessimistic';` statement to allow all the explicit transactions (namely non-autocommit transactions) processed in this session to be in the pessimistic transaction mode.
+- Execute the `set @@tidb_txn_mode = 'pessimistic';` statement to allow all the explicit transactions (namely non-autocommit transactions) processed in this session to apply the pessimistic transaction mode.

-- Execute the `set @@global.tidb_txn_mode = 'pessimistic';` statement to allow all newly created sessions of the entire cluster to adopt the pessimistic transaction mode and execute the explicit transactions.
+- Execute the `set @@global.tidb_txn_mode = 'pessimistic';` statement to allow all newly created sessions of the entire cluster to apply the pessimistic transaction mode to execute explicit transactions.

-After you set `global.tidb_txn_mode` to `pessimistic`, the pessimistic transaction mode is enabled by default; but you can use the following two methods to adopt the optimistic transaction mode for the transaction:
+After you set `global.tidb_txn_mode` to `pessimistic`, the pessimistic transaction mode is enabled by default; but you can use either of the following two methods to apply the optimistic transaction mode for the transaction:

-- Use the `BEGIN OPTIMISTIC;` statement to start the transaction in the optimistic transaction mode.
+- Execute the `BEGIN OPTIMISTIC;` statement to allow the transaction to apply the optimistic transaction mode.
 You can write it in comment style as `BEGIN /*!90000 OPTIMISTIC */;` to make it compatible with the MySQL syntax.

-- Execute the `set @@tidb_txn_mode = 'optimistic';` statement to allow all the transactions processed in this session to be in the optimistic transaction mode.
+- Execute the `set @@tidb_txn_mode = 'optimistic';` statement to allow all the transactions processed in this session to apply the optimistic transaction mode.

 The `BEGIN PESSIMISTIC;` and `BEGIN OPTIMISTIC;` statements take precedence over the `tidb_txn_mode` system variable.
-Transactions that are opened with these two statements ignore system variables.
+Transactions that are started with these two statements will ignore system variables.

-To disable the pessimistic transaction mode, you can modify the configuration file and add `enable = false` to the `[pessimistic-txn]` category.
+To disable the pessimistic transaction mode, modify the configuration file and add `enable = false` to the `[pessimistic-txn]` category.

 ## Configuration parameter